anavilohia/Innov8/README.md

 * Upon Failure:
   * HTTP 404 Status Code with "ResourceType Not Found" if the resource type doesn't exist.
   * HTTP 400 Status Code with "Cannot delete a resourceType currently in use" if the resource type is being used by tasks.
   * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

+### PATCH /updateSchedule

+* Expected Input Parameters:
+  * maxDistance (double)
+  * clientId (String)
+* Expected Output: A JSON array containing the updated schedule details
+* Description: Updates and returns the schedule for current tasks and resources.
+* Upon Success: HTTP 200 Status Code with the updated schedule in the response body.
+* Upon Failure:
+  * HTTP 404 Status Code with "Tasks Not Found" if there are no tasks.
+  * HTTP 404 Status Code with "Master Schedule Not Found" if there is no master schedule.
+  * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

+### PATCH /unscheduleTask

+* Expected Input Parameters:
+  * taskId (String)
+  * clientId (String)
+* Expected Output: A success message string
+* Description: Removes a task from the master schedule.
+* Upon Success: HTTP 200 Status Code with "Task unscheduled successfully" in the response body.
+* Upon Failure:
+  * HTTP 404 Status Code with "Task Not Found" if the task doesn't exist.
+  * HTTP 404 Status Code with "Master Schedule Not Found" if there is no master schedule.
+  * HTTP 400 Status Code with "Task Not Scheduled Yet" if the task isn't in the schedule.
+  * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

 ## Tools used